 Food and Drug Administration, HHS.

-The Food and Drug Administration (FDA) is announcing an opportunity for public comment on the proposed collection of certain information by the Agency.
-Under the Paperwork Reduction Act of 1995 (the PRA), Federal Agencies are required to publish notice in the Federal Register concerning each proposed collection of information, including each proposed extension of an existing collection of information, and to allow 60 days for public comment in response to the notice.
-This notice solicits comments on the requirements for certain FDA applications or submissions to be accompanied by a certification, Form FDA 3674, to ensure all applicable statutory requirements have been met.
+The Food and Drug Administration (FDA) is announcing an opportunity for public comment on the proposed collection of certain information by the agency.
+Under the Paperwork Reduction Act of 1995 (the PRA), Federal agencies are required to publish notice in the Federal Register concerning each proposed collection of information, including each proposed extension of an existing collection of information, and to allow 60 days for public comment in response to the notice.
+This notice solicits comments on the certification to accompany human drug, biological product, and device applications or submissions (Form FDA 3674).

-Submit either electronic or written comments on the collection of information by July 5, 2011.
+Submit written or electronic comments on the collection of information by May 5, 2008.

 FOR FURTHER INFORMATION CONTACT:

-Title VIII of the Food and Drug Administration Amendments Act of 2007 (FDAAA) (Pub.
-L. 110-85) amended the PHS Act by adding section 402(j).
-The provisions require additional information to be submitted to the clinical trials data bank (ClinicalTrials.gov) previously established by the National Institutes of Health/National Library of Medicine, including expanded information on clinical trials and information on the results of clinical trials.
-The provisions include responsibilities for FDA as well as several amendments to the Federal Food, Drug, and Cosmetic Act (the FD&C Act).
+Title VIII of the Food and Drug Administration Amendments Act of 2007 (FDAAA) (Public Law 110-85) amended the PHS Act by adding section 402(j) (42 U.S.C.
+282(j)).
+The new provisions require additional information to be submitted to the clinical trials data bank (ClinicalTrials.gov)1 previously established by the National Institutes of Health/National Library of Medicine, including expanded information on clinical trials and information on the results of clinical trials.
+The provisions include new responsibilities for FDA as well as several amendments to the Federal Food, Drug, and Cosmetic Act (FD&C Act).

-The proposed extension of the collection of information is necessary to satisfy the previously mentioned statutory requirement.
+The proposed collection of information is necessary to satisfy the previously mentioned statutory requirement.

 Investigational New Drug Applications